CRY MACHO:

 The dialogue, however, is pretty bad and most of it consists of random banter and talking to make the film sound more interesting than it actually is.
 But they ultimately end up leaving you scratching your head thinking “What is the point of this conversation?” and Minett in particular gets some of the worst dialogue in the entire film which is unfortunate because he is trying his hardest to work with it and most of the scenes with him and Eastwood work (With a couple exceptions), had the script been written better, I think it would have greatly improved this film.

 Cry Macho at best is a perfectly average modern Western film with charismatic performances by the leads and some nice scenery that do look great on the big screen.
-However, it’s one of those movies that you might enjoy as you’re watching, but you’ll likely forget about it the moment you leave the cinema or when the film ends on HBO Max
+However, it’s one of those movies that you might enjoy as you’re watching, but you’ll likely forget about it the moment you leave the cinema or when the film lands on HBO Max.

 No comments: